 The Resilience Strategy serves as a roadmap to addresses Tulsa’s most pressing challenges and seeks to build capacity among residents, city systems and community partners to build a more resilient city.
 Resilient Tulsa is organized into four overarching visions, 11 goals and 41 actions, which taken together strive to produce long-term solutions to challenges ranging from extreme weather events to significant racial, economic, and health inequities.
 Each action also outlines success metrics that the City will use to track progress.
 Learn more

-The Tulsa Sobering Center is a jail diversion program designed to offer an alternative for adult men and women detained for public intoxication.
-In collaboration with the Tulsa Police Department, the Tulsa Sobering Center will be operated by Grand Addition Recovery Center, a leader in addiction treatment and recovery.
-12 &12 will be able to connect adults who suffer with alcoholism or other addictions, to opportunities to access its long-term counseling and rehabilitation programs for substance abuse treatment.
+Tulsa Sobering Center is a jail diversion program designed to offer an alternative for adult men and women detained for public intoxication.
+In collaboration with the Tulsa Police Department, the Tulsa Sobering Center is operated by Grand Addition Recovery Center, a leader in addiction treatment and recovery.
+Upon entry into the center, Grand Addiction Recovery Center connects adults who suffer with alcoholism or other addictions to opportunities to access its long-term counseling and rehabilitation programs for substance abuse treatment.
 Learn more

 Our Community partners: